 Cellulosic materials: 2 key elements

 These fabrics often ride the wave of the natural, renewable quality of wood, from which most celluloses are currently derived.

 But it’s precisely those natural characteristics that demand we take a deeper look.
 Over the past 30 years, the production volume of cellulosic materials has tripled, leading to the destruction of primary forests and damage to biodiversity.

 Old-growth forests are said to be able to absorb 40 times more carbon than industrially planted forests, and are home to many native ecosystems and habitats.
 According to the non-profit Canopy, half of today’s artificial materials are still derived from these forests, in spite of the significant progress made in this area.

 Faced with this alarming fact, new initiatives are constantly emerging to find ways to mitigate the problem.

 How can we tackle these issues?
-An overview from the Smart Keys!
+The answer in 3 smart keys.